DiLiubarets/quartz_blog/content/posts/Excel/Alen DumpData Demand.md

         End If
     Next key

-    ' Delete the marked rows
+    ' Delete the marked rows at once
     If Not deleteRows Is Nothing Then deleteRows.Delete Shift:=xlUp

     ' Convert Extra data into a table